-Student-centered learning is one of the key ingredients in modern learning.
+Student-centered learning is one of the key factors of a memorable educational journey.
 Teachers are always looking for ways to tap into a student’s impulse and learn what interests them on their own.
 How do you own your own learning?
 What motivates you to take it upon yourself to seek out new knowledge and skills?
 What makes you want to practice your musical instrument or your favourite sport?
 When you can answer these questions, you can then apply them to your students.

 Student-centered learning puts the emphasis on experience and hands-on learning.
 It comes in the form of things you’re already very familiar with: